 Perform Vehicle Egress

 The student conducts improper 2 points of control egress, and also proper 3 points of control egress, while the instructor guides them through training.
 The Egress Training System records the ground impact forces.

 The difference in body impact forces between both egress techniques is displayed, showing how much more impact force is placed on the body when using improper egress technique.

 Making it Matter

 To provide a memorable training moment, a physical item representing the extra weight that their body would experience, per day, from improper egress technique is shown to the student.
-This emphasizes that improper egress adds enormous extra impact force on the body, leading to eventual injury.
+This provides a learning moment; showing the student how much extra weight improper egress technique adds on their body.